 17th January 2018 – Attending meeting of the Green Construction Board (GCB) Infrastructure Working Group to discuss the UKGBC work on infrastructure and how the UKGBC and GCB could collaborate on infrastructure.
+Following the positive meeting, UKGBC is now represented on the GCB Infrastructure Working Group.

 9th January 2018 – Participating in a roundtable on infrastructure and the environment hosted by the National Infrastructure Commission (NIC).
 We will feedback on the questions in the recent NIC report “Congestion, Capacity, Carbon: priorities for national infrastructure”, and how the NIC should consider the environment within the final “National Infrastructure Assessment” in 2018.